Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV

-The high altitude of LHAASO ($\sim$4400~m above sea level) enables measurements of air showers with minimal fluctuations since showers are developed to around their maxima~\cite{LHAASO:2019qwt}.
-Multiple parameter measurements for a single shower event by up to 3 types of detector arrays in LHAASO permit precise measurements of key parameters for particle identification, such as the muon content of showers~\cite{LHAASO:2025byy}.
-The large acceptance of the detector array, which is also required for observational sensitivity in $\gamma$-ray astronomy, allows a strict selection of events for their high detection quality, thus achieving good control on systematic uncertainties.
-As a result, the proton spectrum measured by LHAASO covering energies from 0.16 to 13~PeV reveals unexpected features of spectral hardening below the long-expected softening as the knee at 3.3~PeV, which is very close to the knee measured in the all-particle spectrum~\cite{LHAASO:2025byy,LHAASO:2024knt}.
-It is not simply a very important measurement by itself, but also a strong encouragement to explore further measurements of individual CR components, such as helium and iron nuclei.
+The high altitude of LHAASO ($\sim$4410~m above sea level) enables the measurement of air showers with minimal fluctuations since showers in the knee region are typically developing to around their maxima~\cite{LHAASO:2019qwt}.
+The simultaneous measurements of multiple shower parameters using up to three different detector arrays enable precise determination of key variables for particle identification.
+The large acceptance of the detector arrays allows a strict event selection, ensuring high detection quality and thereby providing good control over systematic uncertainties.
+As a result, the proton spectrum measurement carries a systematic uncertainty of $\sim$17\%, which mainly originates from hadronic interaction models.
+Notably, this result reveals an unexpected spectral hardening below the long-expected softening known as the knee at 3.3~PeV~\cite{LHAASO:2025byy,LHAASO:2024knt}.